-- 23.1 The CMA shall approve arrangements for establishing the information organisation and its governance for the purposes of this part of the Order in accordance with the provisions of this article. - 23.2 The board of the information organisation shall include: - (a) two non-executive directors nominated by the CMA; - (b) one non-executive director nominated by the board of the Association of the Independent Healthcare Organisations; - (c) one non-executive director nominated by the private medical insurers collectively; - (d) one non-executive director nominated by an independent professional membership organisation of healthcare professionals; - (e) two or more directors, whether executive or non-executive, with significant experience and expertise in the collection and processing of healthcare performance data.
+- 2423.1 The CMA shall approve arrangements for establishing the information organisation and its governance for the purposes of this part of the Order in accordance with the provisions of this article. - 2423.2 The board of the information organisation shall include: - (a) two non-executive directors nominated by the CMA; - (b) one non-executive director nominated by the board of the Association of the Independent Healthcare Organisations; - (c) one non-executive director nominated by the Health Committee of the Association of British Insurers; private medical insurers collectively; - (d) one non-executive director from an independent professional membership organisation of healthcare professionals; and - (e) two or more directors, whether executive or non-executive, with significant experience and expertise in the collection and processing of healthcare performance data.

-24. Duties of the information organisation
+2224.
+Duties of the information organisation

-- 24.1 The information organisation shall prepare and submit to the CMA for approval a five-year plan, which has been developed in conjunction with, and approved by, its members, setting out how it proposes to collect the information specified in this Order and the basis on which it may licence access to this information in accordance with article 24.3. - 24.2 The information organisation shall offer membership to all private healthcare providers and private medical insurers and to some bodies representing consultants. - 24.3 The information organisation may seek subscriptions from its members in order to carry out the duties specified in this order, and may with the agreement of its members grant licensed access, which is in accordance with the Data Protection Act 1998, to its database. - 24.4 The information organisation shall publish on its website: - (a) its board minutes; - (b) the five-year plan, as approved by the CMA; - (c) a timeline for publication of the performance information specified in this Order: - (d) details of its annual budget; and - (e) an annual report, which sets out the progress made in fulfilling the fiveplan; explains any changes to the timetable or the nature of the information collected; and gives sufficient financial information to enable members to understand how their funds have been applied. - 24.5 The information organisation shall consult its members and may consult relevant experts on the methodologies it proposes to use to process its data and shall have its data sets and processing procedures subject to periodic external independent accreditation, certification or audit. - 24.6 The information organisation shall publish performance information on its website, as specified by this Order, in stages during the three years following the publication of the report, and shall publish all such information no later than 30 April 2017. - 24.7 The information organisation shall ensure that the performance information which it publishes on its website is reviewed and updated, as necessary, no less than once every three months.
+- 2224.1 The information organisation shall prepare and submit to the CMA for approval a five-year plan, which has been developed in conjunction with, and approved by its members, setting out how it proposes to collect the information specified in this Order and comply with the data protection principles the basis on which it may licence access to this information in accordance with article 24.3. - 2224.2 The information organisation shall offer membership to all private healthcare providers and private medical insurers and to some bodies representing consultants. - 2224.3 The information organisation may seek subscriptions from its members in order to carry out the duties specified in this order, and may with the agreement of its members grant licensed access, which is in accordance with the Data Protection Act 1998, to its database so long as no disclosure or use of information relating to a particular person is made without the consent of that person. - 2224.4 The information organisation shall publish on its website: - (a) its board minutes; - (b) the five-year plan, as approved by the CMA; - (c) a timeline for publication of the performance information specified in this Order: - (d) details of its annual budget; and - (e) an annual report, which sets out the progress made in fulfilling the fiveplan; explains any changes to the timetable or the nature of the information collected; and gives sufficient audited-financial information to enable members to understand how their funds have been applied. - 2224.5 The information organisation shall consult its members and may consult relevant experts on the methodologies it proposes to use to process its data and shall have its data sets and processing procedures audited annually by an external auditorsubject to periodic external independent accreditation, certification or audit. - 2224.6 The information organisation shall publish performance information on its website, as specified by this Order, in stages during the three years following the publication of the report, and shall publish all such information no later than 30 April 2017.

+2224.7 The information organisation shall ensure that the performance information which it publishes on its website is reviewed and updated, as necessary, no less than once every three months.

-25. Duties of private medical insurers
+2325.
+Duties of private medical insurers

-- 25.1 Private medical insurers have a duty to inform patients that helpful information as to consultants and private hospitals is available on the website of the information organisation. - 25.2 Private medical insurers are accordingly required to include standard wording to this effect, as agreed with the information organisation, whenever informing a policyholder as to private healthcare providers and in communications sent to: - (a) any patient taking out or renewing a private medical insurance policy; and - (b) any patient seeking to obtain pre-authorisation for treatment.
+- 2325.1 Private medical insurers have a duty to inform patients that helpful information as to consultants and private hospitals is available on the website of the information organisation. - 2325.2 Private medical insurers are accordingly required to include standard wording to this effect, as agreed with the information organisation, whenever informing a policyholder as to private healthcare providers and in communications sent_to-: - (a) any patient taking out or renewing a private medical insurance policy-; and - (b) any patient seeking to obtain pre-authorisation for treatment.